At 130 Years Old, Bundy Rum is All Grown Up

 This entire process was brought about by the hiring of Scottish chemist Sarah Watson, who kickstarted a new approach to the Aussie stalwart spirit.

-The result is the Master Distillers Collection, a range of products which shamelessly eschew the shackles of tradition whilst embracing practices from abroad, to create a new line of rums that have earned their place on a proud back bar or spirits cabinet.
+The result is the Master Distillers Collection, a range of products that shamelessly eschew the shackles of tradition whilst embracing practices from abroad, to create a new line of rums that have earned their place on a proud back bar or spirits cabinet.
 In short, Bundy has grown up.

 Bundaberg Rum has been produced on the same site since 1888, and, up until very recently, very little had changed.
 Despite two fires in the early 20th century–both of which destroyed the facilities–the brand has remained one of the highest-selling spirits in Australia, and in huge numbers too when you consider that it essentially caters to a primarily domestic market.
 Where other rum brands have found international success in recent years thanks to a global uptick in cocktail culture (and hence sales), Bundy has remained very much an Australian drink, drunk by Australians, in Australia (though international attention has been gifted them in the form of several awards).